zdorf101/Temple-Snake/README.md

 TEMPLE SNAKE

-    "Snakes, you guys are on your own." -Indiana Jones
+    Snakes?
+You guys are on your own.

 Welcome to the Temple of the Forbidden Eye